rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-aws/src/site/markdown/guide/cloudformation.md

 ## Handler

 To handle such actions, function need to be designed to work with **CloudFormation** request and response structure.
-`pl.chilldev.commons.aws.cloudformation.CustomResourceHandler` class covers interacting with **CloudFormation** requests, leaving just actions implementation for you.
+`pl.wrzasq.commons.aws.cloudformation.CustomResourceHandler` class covers interacting with **CloudFormation** requests, leaving just actions implementation for you.

 There are three actions you need to provide for the handler, that corresponds to three **CloudFormation** request